Flowpack/Flowpack.Listable/README.md

 # Listable

-This Neos package solves one problem: help you list any nodes in TypoScript.
+This Neos package solves one problem: help you list any nodes in Fusion.
 The idea is very simple: you often need to display list of things (e.g. news, articles etc), and the concern of listing items should better be separated from the concern of rendering items.
 This packages provides a solid foundation for listing, while allowing you to take care of rendering stuff on your own.

 # TL;DR